AviatrixSystems/avxlabs-docs/ace_pro/docs/lab7.md

 Here you will immediately notice the presence of an existing S2C connection.

 This is an established connection between an **Aviatrix Edge** device deployed in the remote data center in New York and a LAN router.
-This S2C connection was pre-deployed at the launch of the POD!
+This S2C connection was pre-deployed at the launch of the POD!xx

 ```{figure} images/lab8-edge1.png
 ---